 Spend a day on the Russian River

 If you prefer someone else to handle the logistics, head to Burke’s Canoes in Forestville to rent a canoe or kayak for the day.
-It costs $75 per canoe (which fits two people), and a shuttle ride from the endpoint in downtown Guerneville back to the parking lot at Burke’s is included in the price of each rental.
+It costs $95 per canoe (which fits two people) or $60 for a kayak, and a shuttle ride from the endpoint in downtown Guerneville back to the parking lot at Burke’s is included in the price of each rental.
 If you have time, make a pit stop for beers at Stumptown Brewery, which has an area for canoe and kayak “parking” on the riverside edge of its large, outdoor beer garden.

 If you prefer to stay in one spot, head to Monte Rio Public Beach, one of the biggest beaches along the Russian River, a 10-minute drive from downtown Guerneville.
 But no matter how you choose to do it, a day on the river is a long and leisurely affair.
-We suggest getting drinks and sandwiches from Big Bottom Market before you head out—you’ll thank us later.
+We suggest getting drinks and sandwiches from Piknik Town Market before you head out—you’ll thank us later.

 Guerneville sits just on the outskirts of the Russian River Valley American viticultural area (AVA), a distinct, wine-growing region within Sonoma County best known for its chardonnay and pinot noir.
 To sample some of the region’s best, make a reservation for a tasting at Hartford Family Winery, an unpretentious, single-vineyard winery with excellent old vine zinfandels and (of course) chardonnays and pinot noirs.
-Adjacent to the tasting room, it also has a shady, breezy outdoor patio perfect for enjoying a bottle of wine on a lazy Saturday afternoon.
+Or, head to Gary Farrell Winery for a tasting while enjoying sweeping views of the Russian River Valley from their patio.

 Take a hike among the redwoods in Armstrong Woods